andrew-fellowes/sql-challenge/README.md

 A jupyter notebook [EmployeeSQLAlchemy.ipynb](./EmployeeSQLAlchemy.ipynb) was created in which the employees table was created in [EmployeeSQL/PewlettHackard.sqlite](./EmployeeSQL/PewlettHackard.sqlite), an SQLite database, by importing the [employees.csv](./EmployeeSQL/employees.csv) file into a pandas dataframe and writing to an SQL table object using the **SQLalchemy** library.
 Query number 2 above was performed on the database.
 The output from VSCode is shown below.
 ![VSCode screen grab](./VSCode_grab.png)

+## Acknowledgements
+- Advice on overcoming postgreSQL DATESTYLE incompatibility when importing the employees.csv file was gratefully received on Slack from [@Henry Leighton](https://mon-data-feb-2023.slack.com/archives/C04FHDYRLFM/p1682740802239079)
+- *Customizing date parser* in [Tricks to parse date columns with Pandas read_csv() ](https://github.com/BindiChen/machine-learning/blob/main/data-analysis/012-parse-date-with-read_csv/parse-date-column-with-read_csv.ipynb) was used to overcome the same incompatibility when reading employees.csv date fields into pandas for populating the employees table in the bonus jupyter notebook.